kamibrumi/comp135-intro-to-ml/hw1/report.md

 ![](figure1_table1.png)

 The training error of the degree 6 polynomial is approx. 0.2999, while the training error for the degree 7 polynomial is approx. 0.0138.
-Thus, we can say that at degree 6 the training MSE becomes very close to 0.
+Thus, I can say that at degree 6 the training MSE becomes very close to 0.
 The degree 7 polynomial has a lower training error since it is a more flexible model that overfits the training more closely than the degree 6 one.